Reduce Your Energy Diet

 - Concrete and rocks will hold and radiate heat year-round (an advantage in winter but a disadvantage in summer).

-- Contact your electric and natural gas utilities to see if they offer Demand Side Management (DSM) programs or energy efficiency billing incentives for businesses.
+- Contact your electric and natural gas utilities regarding Demand Side Management (DSM) programs or energy efficiency billing incentives for businesses.

 - Use the “sleep modes” on computers, monitors, printers, copiers, fax machines and other appliances for lower energy use.